watari3/GitBucket-Wiki/How-to-Close-Reference-issues-&-pull-request.md

 Not yet available in version `3.4

-# Referencing Isssues and Pull Requests
+# Referencing Issues and Pull Requests

 just use the pattern `#NUMBER` in a commit message or in any comment on issues/PRs to make an html link reference to the item corresponding to `#NUMBER`.